-Cipher suites · Cloudflare SSL docs
+Cipher suites — Edge certificates

 |✅

-With Advanced Certificate Manager (ACM), you can restrict connections to specific cipher suites.
+With Advanced Certificate Manager or within SSL for SaaS, you can restrict connections to specific cipher suites.
+Currently, this functionality is only available when using the API:

-Matching on origin
+Matching on origin (optional)

+Cloudflare will present the cipher suites to your origin and your server will select whichever cipher suite it prefers.

-If you would like to support the same cipher suites on your origin that Cloudflare supports at our edge, the nginx configuration below can be used.
-If you are terminating TLS on your origin using something other than nginx, please refer to that application’s documentation.
+However, if you want to ensure that your origin server supports the same cipher suites that Cloudflare supports at our edge, use the following NGINX configuration.
+If you are terminating TLS on your origin using a different method, refer to that application’s documentation.

 ssl_protocols TLSv1 TLSv1.1 TLSv1.2 TLSv1.3;ssl_ecdh_curve X25519:P-256:P-384;ssl_ciphers '[ECDHE-ECDSA-AES128-GCM-SHA256|ECDHE-ECDSA-CHACHA20-POLY1305|ECDHE-RSA-AES128-GCM-SHA256|ECDHE-RSA-CHACHA20-POLY1305]:ECDHE+AES128:RSA+AES128:ECDHE+AES256:RSA+AES256:ECDHE+3DES:RSA+3DES';ssl_prefer_server_ciphers on;

-Note that this step is completely optional.
-Cloudflare will present the cipher suites to your origin, and your server will select whichever cipher suite it prefers.

-- Although TLS 1.3 uses the same cipher suite space as previous versions of TLS, TLS 1.3 cipher suites are defined differently, only specifying the symmetric ciphers, and cannot be used for TLS 1.2.
+[^1]: Although TLS 1.3 uses the same cipher suite space as previous versions of TLS, TLS 1.3 cipher suites are defined differently.
+They only specifying the symmetric ciphers and cannot be used for TLS 1.2.
 Similarly, TLS 1.2 and lower cipher suites cannot be used with TLS 1.3 (IETF TLS 1.3 draft 21).
-BoringSSL also hard-codes cipher preferences in this order for TLS 1.3.↩
+BoringSSL also hard-codes cipher preferences in this order for TLS 1.3.